Here is a preview of my novel, Tears of Clowns.

 “Hello, Adrian.
-Although I will say I like Adriana much more,” Mr. Hottie responded.
+Although I will say I like Adriana much more,” Brian responded.
 That smile, dripping with charm, changed everything.
-Adrian had no stomach for charm at the moment.
+Adrian had no stomach for charm.

 “It’s very nice to meet you, Brian.
 But if you’ll excuse me, I need to get up and use the bathroom.”

 “Of course,” he said and stood up so she could get out of her seat.
 She made her way to the restroom.
 Luckily, it wasn’t occupied because she knew for sure that she was finally going to lose her breakfast.
 After doing so, Adrian washed her face and rinsed out her mouth as best she could.
 Luckily, she had mints.